 Mayer Brown is an international leader in representing financial services institutions on contentious, insolvency and regulatory matters.
 We have broad experience in such matters as lender liability, financial instruments, leveraged buyouts, corporate trust issues, lead lender disputes, automobile leasing, securities law, common law contract and fraud, RICO, and all of the various fraudulent transfer and preference claims that arise out of bankruptcy proceedings.

 We advise global financial institutions on their compliance obligations and the management and avoidance of legal risk.
 Where disputes arise, we represent those clients in civil proceedings and in other forms of dispute resolution procedure, including mediation and arbitration.
-We are experienced in the field of regulatory investigations and proceedings, including those conducted by the Financial Services Authority in the UK and the US Securities Exchange Commission.
+We are experienced in the field of regulatory investigations and proceedings, including those conducted by the Financial Services Authority and its successor, the Financial Conduct Authority, in the UK and the US Securities Exchange Commission.
 We also provide both contentious and non-contentious insolvency and restructuring advice to banks, other lenders, insolvency practitioners, creditors, debtors and directors.
 Our experience has been supplemented with practical in-house experience and a number of our lawyers are qualified mediators and solicitor-advocates.

 We litigate matters on behalf of financial services institutions in federal and state courts throughout the United States.
 Members of our Banking & Finance Litigation practice regularly represents commercial banks throughout the world, both as plaintiffs and defendants.
 We have extensive experience in lender liability, letter of credit, breach of contract, fraudulent conveyance and other claims regularly brought by or against banks.